CapCut Review: Free Video Editing That Delivers

 What You Get for Nothing

 The free version of CapCut includes a multi-track timeline, keyframes, speed ramping, color correction, auto captions, transitions, and an enormous library of effects and templates.
-You get 4K export, no watermarks on most features, and enough cloud storage to handle a reasonable content workflow.
+You get 1080p export on the free tier, and basic cloud storage.
+Note that free plan exports now include a watermark, and using Pro-tagged templates or effects also adds watermarks unless you upgrade.

 The Social Media Sweet Spot